Federal Security Service: Foreign intelligence

 According to some unofficial sources, since 1999, the FSB has also been tasked with the intelligence-gathering on the territory of the CIS countries, wherein the SVR is legally forbidden from conducting espionage under the inter-government agreements.
 Such activity is in line with Article 8 of the Federal Law on the FSB.

 According to the Royal United Services Institute, FSB's Department for Operational Information "is responsible for compiling data on Russia's 'near abroad'", having taken over the work of KGB's Fifth Service, which ran counterintelligence inside territories of the Soviet Union.

+On 30 June 2025, Azerbaijani police detained two alleged FSB agents in Baku.

 Targeted killing

-In the summer of 2006, the FSB was given the legal power to engage in targeted killing of terrorism suspects overseas if so ordered by the president.
+In the summer of 2006, the FSB was given the legal power to engage in targeted killing of terrorism suspects overseas if ordered by the president.

 Border protection

 The Federal Border Guard Service (FPS) has been part of the FSB since 2003.
 Russia has 61000 km of sea and land borders, 7500 km of which is with Kazakhstan, and 4000 km with China.
 One kilometer (.62 miles) of border protection costs around 1 million rubles per year.